 However, it’s a bit tricky to say exactly how much water to squeeze out, which leads me back to repeating that canned pumpkin puree is the easiest and most consistent way to go.

-The recipe calls for 2 teaspoons of pumpkin pie spice which is a mixture of cinnamon, ginger, allspice, cardamom, ginger, nutmeg, and cloves.
+The recipe for cream cheese pumpkin roll calls for 2 teaspoons of pumpkin pie spice which is a mixture of cinnamon, ginger, allspice, cardamom, ginger, nutmeg, and cloves.

 Of course, you can mix and match these spices to your personal taste preferences, but I always add more than just the 2 teaspoons pumpkin pie spice because I love boldly flavored pumpkin desserts.